seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab04-Configure-and-deploy-a-relational-data-storage-solution/LabExercise-2.md

 ### Task 1: Enable Firewall rules and connect to DB.

-In this task, you will configure Server firewall and database firewall to Advetureworks database and connect it.
+In this task, you will configure Server firewall and database firewall to Adventureworks database and connect it.

 #### Pre-requisites for this task